-All non-fossil fuel-based operations or applications across the business segments are deemed 'green' by Thermax.
-Its commitment to sustainability and innovation positions it as a leader in the global shift towards a low-carbon and water positive future.
+segments are deemed 'green' sustainability and innovation positions positive future.
 The green offerings play a critical role in enabling a sustainable energy transition, while also addressing several environmental challenges.
 During the year, this portfolio accounted for 67% of total orders.